 This mode is used with the JMPL and JSRL instructions with the instruction field of 15 bits replacing the entire 15 bits of the program counter (PC).
-This allows jumping to any location in the entire 32k program memory space.
+This allows jumping to any location up to 32k in the program memory space.